-If you want to give it your best shot, Dr. Harvey Karp at Happiest Baby on the Block suggests a “sneaky” way of getting your little one to stay sucking.
-While your instinct may be to push the paci back into your baby’s mouth — try the reverse.
+If you want to give it your best shot, Dr. Harvey Karp at Happiest Baby suggests a “sneaky” way of getting your little one to stay sucking their pacifier.
+While your instinct may be to push the paci back into your baby’s mouth, try the reverse.
 Every time your baby does suck, gently pull the pacifier out.
-You may find they suck harder and keeps going.
+You may find they suck harder and keep going.

 Here’s the thing: You may need to try a few different types of pacifiers before you find a match.
-And some babies may never take to sucking.
+And some babies may never take to sucking on a pacifier.
 That’s OK, too.

 Whatever the case, aim to wean your kiddo from pacifier use before they reach age 4.
 You can try to quit cold turkey, provide an alternative comfort approach (like a stuffed animal or blanket), or try other methods, like having paci-free days or places, to wean more gradually.